Kijuana Nige: 5 Fast Facts You Need to Know

-A Nevada model posted a now-viral video on Facebook appearing to show an NFL assistant coach snorting lines of cocaine before going to a team meeting.
+A Nevada model posted a now-viral video on Facebook showing an NFL assistant coach snorting lines of cocaine before going to a team meeting.

 Kijuana Nige posted the video on Sunday of Miami Dolphins offensive line coach Chris Foerster.
-The Dolphins are investigating the video, sources told the Miami Herald.
-“We were just made aware of the video and will have no comment at this time,” a team spokesman told the newspaper.
+He resigned from his position Monday morning, the team said in a statement.

 Here’s what you need to know about Nige, the video, why she posted it and Foerster: